CoffeaTeam/coffea-casa/docs/index.rst

 ==============================================================================================================

-**Coffea-casa** is a prototype of a U.S. CMS analysis facility that provides services for “low latency columnar analysis,” enabling rapid processing of data in a column-wise fashion.
+**Coffea-casa** is a prototype of an analysis facility that provides services for “low latency columnar analysis,” enabling rapid processing of data in a column-wise fashion.

 Coffea-casa Analysis Facility (AF) services, based on *Dask* and *Jupyter Notebook* technologies, aim to dramatically lower time for analysis and provide an easily-scalable and user-friendly computational environment that will simplify, facilitate, and accelerate the delivery of HEP results.

 .. image:: _static/coffea-casa-draft.png
-   :alt: Prototype of Coffea-casa Analysis Facility @ T2 Nebraska
+   :alt: Prototype of Coffea-casa Analysis Facility
    :width: 100%
    :align: center